ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 "Enough."

 The single word hung in the air.
 Korven's hand froze halfway to his blade.
-Alia's mouth closed with an audible snap.
+Lira's mouth closed with an audible snap.
 Even the children stopped their restless fidgeting.
 The refugees who had been edging toward the argument now stood perfectly still, their eyes fixed on Gond with the attention of people recognizing authority they hadn't expected to find.

 "We share what we have, or we all starve together."
 Gond's eyes moved from face to face, holding each gaze until they looked away.
 "Korven, you take first watch.
 Everyone else, you know your jobs."